IBUNHABIBU/car-rent-booking-api/README.md

 ### Project specifications

 This is Rails final capstone project is based on an app to book a Social Hall(Event).
-I have built a REST API using Ruby on rails as a backend where the front end will be the react-redux.
+I have built a REST API using Ruby on rails as a backend where the front end will be the rails-redux.

 ### Features